tomidelucca/px-ios/README.md

 ## 🎨 UI Custom Colors
 ### Basic color customization
 You can define one color (your main color) and we will take care of the rest.
-Delivering the best Checkout experience based on your color. 🤓
+Delivering the best Checkout experience based on your color.
 ```swift
 checkoutBuilder.setColor(checkoutColor: UIColor.purple)
 ```

 ### Advanced color customization
+If you need an advanced integration, you can customize your colors through our `PXTheme` interface/protocol.
+Check the `PXTheme` <a href="http://mercadopago.github.io/px-ios/v4/Protocols/PXTheme.html" target="_blank"> methods in our reference guide. </a>

 ## 🌟 Features